microsoft/wpa/.github/analyst_guide.md

 ## Additional Resources

-Also, make sure to check out these additional resources:
+As you start actively using *wpa* for analysis, make sure to leaverage these additional resources:

 1. Our official **wpa** <a href="https://github.com/microsoft/wpa/blob/main/man/figures/wpa%20cheatsheet_20201116.pdf">cheat sheet</a>.
 2. A growing list of <a href="https://microsoft.github.io/wpa/articles/">articles</a> for analysts, written by multiple contributors.